followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/017 Selection/050 Selecting Using Keyboard Shortcuts.md

-In a multiple selection mode, a user can employ keyboard shortcuts to select rows.
+﻿In a multiple selection mode, a user can employ keyboard shortcuts to select rows.
 The following shortcuts are supported.

 <div class="simple-table">
 <table>